VINTAGE COSTUME JEWELRY

 the caption to a piece it means it is unsigned.

 not counted as segments.
 Joining of segments may be by jump rings,

-permanent hooks on the piece or an incorporated
+permanent hooks on the piece or an incorporated chain.
+If the

-it is considered to have one segment.
+considered to have one segment.

 length in inches (to tenths) from the highest place on the head

 (ear tips or top center of the head) to the lowest

 place on the tail.
 The bail is not measured, but tassels are.
 The

 length of a jointed pendant may vary with the size of jump rings.

 multiple or framed owls we measure the vertical length of the

 piece.
 Note that the length of some pins is not well defined since

 its design may allow multiple interpretations of what is a proper

 - it is just the direction it hangs when suspended from its bail.